FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/uniconfig_uninstall_multiple_nodes/readme.md

 This RPC uninstalls multiple devices at once using the default **uninstall-node RPC**.
 Devices are uninstalled independently in parallel.

-If two nodes are being uninstalled and one node has failed, the second node is uninstalled.
-The response (if at least one node failed) describes result of failed nodes only.
+If two nodes are being uninstalled and one node fails, the second node is still uninstalled.
+If at least one node fails, the response describes the result for failed nodes only.

 ## RPC examples